vvalchev/creative-theme-jekyll-new/README.md

 If you want to use this template, or enhance it, you can use Docker.
 Just run './build-in-docker.sh' and then point your browser to http://localhost:4000/.

 Note: Developing for github pages is tricky.
-You should alway rely on [safe plugins](https://pages.github.com/versions/) because any other, that's not in the list will simply not run.
+You should always rely on [safe plugins](https://pages.github.com/versions/) because any other, that's not in the list will simply not run.